Bible translations into constructed languages: Láadan

 Láadan is a constructed women's language from Suzette Haden Elgin's Native Tongue trilogy.
 In a fictional future in which the United States Constitution's Nineteenth Amendment has been repealed, and women no longer have the rights of adults, a group of women has constructed a language to express women's thoughts and experiences more adeptly than can the languages of male-dominated society.
 In the second book of the series, The Judas Rose, the constructors of Láadan use Thursday-night women's prayer services beyond their own households.
 Part of this task involves translating the King James Version into Láadan.
 A portion of Psalm 23, verse 5 is translated with cultural shifts:

 The King James Version reads, here, "…thou anointest my head with oil…"

+Toki Pona

+Toki Pona is a philosophical artistic constructed language known for its small vocabulary, simplicity, and ease of acquisition.
+There is an ongoing Bible translation project on GitHub and Discord.